Yoga Vasishtha: Mainkar's evolving text theory

-Structure
+Composition

+Number of verses

 The text exists in many editions of manuscripts with varying number of verses, but similar message.
 The full editions contain over 29,000, to a few with 32,000 verses, and in some editions about 36,000 verses.
+The Nirnaya Sagar version of Yoga Vasistha manuscript has 1146 verses in the first Book, 807 in second, 6304 verses in third, 2414 verses in the fourth book, 4322 in the fifth, while the last is longest with 14,296 verses, for a cumulative total of 29,289 verses.
 An abridged version by Abhinanda of Kashmir (son of Jayanta Bhatta) is Laghu ("Little") Yogavasistha and contains 6,000 verses.

+Structure

 The verses of Yoga Vasistha are structured in the genre of ancient Indian literature, called Grantha.
 In this genre, each Shloka (verse) in the text is designed to equal 32 syllables, while conveying its message.
 A Grantha can be sung and depending on its meter, set to specific Raga music.
 This genre is found in Bhakti movement literature, and Yoga Vasistha's Advaita theories and monism influenced the Grantha literature of Sikhism, whose primary scripture is called Guru Granth Sahib.